The gap between intention and eating

 iii) Don’t use the bothersome bits!
 If the tomato sauce or the cheese is the make or break, start without it.

 I will though preface this by saying this is not usually what I recommend.
 It can, if not done carefully, put pressure on a child to ‘perform’ and that is never helpful.
-It can also mean a child is doing something to please us, rather than taking steps independently.
+It can also mean a child is doing something to please you, rather than taking steps independently.

 Therefore, if you do work through a process of steps, it’s important that you are very mindful of pressure and an inadvertent pushing to perform.
 Probably this is only a good strategy if you do have a child who really does want to eat differently but is struggling to do so.